yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

   * Similar changes to DTLS, pending publication of DTLS 1.3.
   * Specific guidance for multiplexed protocols.
   * MUST-level implementation requirement for ALPN, and more specific SHOULD-level guidance for ALPN and SNI.
-  * New attacks since {{RFC7457}}: ALPACA, Raccoon, Logjam, "Nonce-Disrespecting Adversaries"
+  * New attacks since {{RFC7457}}: ALPACA, Raccoon, Logjam, "Nonce-Disrespecting Adversaries".
 * Differences specific to TLS 1.2:
   * Fallback SCSV as a MUST for TLS 1.2.
-  * SHOULD-level guidance on AES-GCM nonce generation in TLS 1.2.
+  * SHOULD-level guidance on AES-GCM nonce generation.
   * SHOULD NOT use static DH keys or reuse ephemeral DH keys across multiple connections.
   * 2048-bit DH now a MUST, ECDH minimal curve size is 224, vs. 192 previously.
+  * Support for `extended_master_secret` is a SHOULD.
+  * Clarity on confidentiality and integrity limits for various ciphers.
 * Differences specific to TLS 1.3:
   * New TLS 1.3 capabilities: 0-RTT.
   * Removed capabilities: renegotiation, compression.